lhalcomb/Kiip/README.md

 </div>
 The following security requirements will be satisfied.

-* Data exchanged between the Hike Admin and the ODHkr system will be encrypted.
-This applies to all use cases associated with the *Hike Admin* role.
+* Data exchanged between the User and the KiiP system will be encrypted.
+This mainly applies to the app login use case (i.e. passwords)
 * Scripts will not be allowed in user input.
-This applies to the following use case - Leave a Comment on a Hike.
+This applies to the following use case - Input expenses and income.

 <div name="technology-plan">
   <h2>Technology Plan</h2>